Paul Naschy: Horror Icon

-Career Downturn
+Career downturn

 In 1976, he decided to try his hand at directing as well, choosing the costume drama Inquisition as his first project.
 He did well for eight years, even producing and directing a number of successful Japanese/Spanish co-productions and made-for-Spanish-TV documentaries, but by 1985, his feature films were no longer breaking even, and after losing a lot of money on his ill-conceived spy spoof Operation Mantis (1985), Naschy's production company, Aconito Films, wound up in bankruptcy.
 (Aconito is the scientific term for wolfsbane).
 Naschy had three partners in the company: Augusto Boue (who dumped his shares in the business when things got bad), Masurao Takeda (who died from pancreatic cancer soon after the bankruptcy) and Julia Saly (who retired from acting completely after Mantis flopped).

 On June 20, 1984, Naschy's father Enrique Molina died of a heart attack while fishing alone on the shores of a lake (he was 74).
 Some boys playing by the lake discovered his body in the woods, too late to revive him.
 The unexpected sudden loss of his father (with whom he had always been very close), coinciding with the bankruptcy of his film company, plunged Naschy into a two-year period of depression.
 No one in the film industry wanted to finance projects with him, and some of his best friends turned their backs on him when he needed them the most.
 Naschy claimed in interviews that he even considered suicide during this period.

-He only returned to filmmaking in 1987 with his supposed "comeback film" El Aullido del Diablo.
+He only returned to filmmaking in 1987 with his supposed "comeback film" El Aullido del Diablo (The Howl of the Devil).
 Naschy wrote, directed and starred in the film along with his son Sergio and famed horror icons Howard Vernon and Caroline Munro.
-The film was very poorly distributed (shown only on local Spanish TV), and was unavailable in English until 2021, when Mondo Macabro released a restored version on blu-ray.
+The film was very poorly distributed (shown only on local Spanish TV), and was broadly commercially unavailable until 2021, when Mondo Macabro released a restored version on blu-ray.

 Naschy's career took a second downturn when he suffered a near-fatal heart attack himself on August 27, 1991, triggered by weightlifting in a local gym.
 He was hospitalized for more than a week, then had major heart surgery performed on September 5.
 A rumor circulated throughout horror film fandom that Naschy had died, since he disappeared from the film scene for a while after his operation.
 He had to later contact a number of fanzine publishers in various countries to inform them that he was still alive.